LENS: Multi-level Evaluation of Multimodal Reasoning with Large Language Models: Dataset and Benchmark

-Further more, beyond perception, our dataset facilitates reasoning-oriented research by supporting tasks that require: Spatial reasoning (\textit{e.g.}, understanding object layouts and geometric relationships).Relational inference (\textit{e.g.}, extracting interactions between objects).
+Furthermore, beyond perception, our dataset facilitates reasoning-oriented research by supporting tasks that require: Spatial reasoning (\textit{e.g.}, understanding object layouts and geometric relationships).
+Relational inference (\textit{e.g.}, extracting interactions between objects).
 Commonsense knowledge application (\textit{e.g.}, inferring the feasibility of a behavior or scene functionalities).
 Cross-modal alignment (\textit{e.g.}, grounding free-form language to specific visual content).
 We also analyze the question-answer pairs distribution of these tasks and Figure \ref{fig:analysis} (e) shows that over 60\% of the questions in the dataset go beyond simple recognition, explicitly encouraging models to reason about the scene, context, and user intent.

-At last, we counted five low-level visual attributes, including lighting, contrast, color, blur, and spatial information (SI) in \cite{hosu2017konstanz}, to assess the statistical difference between different scenes.
-As shown in Figure \ref{fig:lowlevelanalysis}, the normalized probability density curves of low-level visual attributes across different scenes are consistent with human perceptual preferences.
-Scenes with regulated lighting conditions (\textit{e.g.}, classrooms, airports, and stations) demonstrate sharp peaks near x $\approx$ 0 in the illumination curves (density > 0.5), indicating constrained variations in brightness.
-In contrast, domestic environments (\textit{e.g.}, living rooms, bedrooms, and kitchens) display broader illumination distributions, suggesting more diverse and adaptive light sources.
-Furthermore, functional scenes such as bedrooms, bathrooms, and kitchens exhibit sharp, concentrated peaks in color distributions (peak density $\approx$ 0.5), implying greater structural regularity or visual normativity in specific visual attributes.
+Please refer to the Appendix \ref{low_level} for more low-level visual analysis.